Today I’m writing to the guys. Valentines Day is, once again, a chance

 1/2 cup semi-sweet chocolate, chopped

-1 teaspoon Kahlua, Grand Marnier, Mandarin Napoleon, or your favorite liqueur
+1 teaspoon Kahlua, Grand Marnier, Mandarin Napoleon, or your

 Fresh fruit or Angel Food cake